St. Bartholomew's Episcopal Church (Atlanta): 1990s

 The St. Joseph of Arimathea garden opened in 1992, and the Emmanuel Center for Pastoral Counseling also opened during this period.
 In 1993, Fr.
 Grey left to assume the role of Dean of Trinity Cathedral in Trenton, New Jersey, as another major building program was underway.

 In 1994, the Rev. Stacy Sauls became the rector and oversaw the construction that was underway.
 In 1995, the construction of a new worship space was completed, and the old church became the parish hall and chapel.
 Fr.
 Sauls also supervised the purchase of a new organ.
 The Toco Hill Community Ministry was formed to provide financial help for families in trouble.
 The parish converted the former rectory into a meeting place, now known as the Amerson House.
 During these years, the music program grew in strength, size, and quality with directors Randolph James and Brad Hughley.

 2000s

 Stacy Sauls left in 2000, upon his election as the Bishop of Lexington.
 In the interregnum, the parish was led by the Rev. Jim Curtis.

 In 2002, the Rev. Wm.
 McCord ("Mac") Thigpen III, became the sixth (and first openly gay) rector of St. Bartholomew's.
-He has presided over the completion of the Rosales organ and a full renovation of the Amerson House (former rectory).
-He brought a renewed vision of hospitality to St. Bartholomew's as well as a joyful celebration of the parish's fifty-year history.
+He has presided over the completion of the Rosales organ, a full renovation of the Amerson House (former rectory), and a celebration of the parish's fifty-year history.